What are overloads and permits?

 How may I request an overload or permit for ENGL 1101 or 1102?

 LMC does NOT issue overloads for ENGL 1101 or 1102.
 Please choose from among available seats for these classes.
-Graduating seniors may contact email@example.com if they have not yet taken one of these courses.
+In spring semesters, the waitlist function is enabled for these classes.
+Graduating seniors may contact firstname.lastname@example.org if they have not yet taken one of these courses.

 How may I request an overload for LMC 3403?